davidwhogg/EPRV/singleline/README.md

 How much better do you do with an accurate line shape than with a binary mask?

+### Noise model
+How much does it matter to be right about the noise variances?

+What about outliers; how much do they hurt different methods?
+Are binary masks more robust to these?

+Some comments about correlated noise and continuum issues and calibration issues.

 ## Scaling to full spectrum

 ### Analytic expectations